yuanyuanli66/yuanyuanli66.github.io/w3/y16/sitemap/README.md

 ## Research projects
 1. Pan-cancer analysis using TCGA RNA-seq data
     * Identified differential expressed genes that can predict 33 tumor types using GA/KNN multi-class classification.
-    * The problem is challenging due to large data size (~20,000 genes x ~10,000 samples for 33 tumor types).
+    * The problem is challenging due to large data size (~20,000 genes X ~10,000 samples for 33 tumor types).
-    * It took ~ 1 month for GA/KNN to fully explore the solution space.
+    * It took ~1 month for GA/KNN to fully explore the solution space.
     * Started exploring Gradient Boosted Machines (GBMs) as an alternative machine learning method for this problem.
     * It only took GBMs a few hours to explore the solution space with higher classification accuracies.
     * Performed cluster analysis using signature genes.